hannahro15/July24Hackathon-United-Events/README.md

 # [UNITED EVENTS](https://united-events-a9a097150c85.herokuapp.com)

-An events based project for the LGBTQIA+ society which has a calendar where you can select events and register events for theme.
-There is a register and login form on the website too where users can create an account and login.
-There is also a home page, contact page, and a team page too!
+An events based project for the LGBTQIA+ society which has a pre-populated events; clicking on those events within the calendar pops up a modal offering much more detail, including links to official invidual event websites.
+There is both a registration form and a login form on the website, allowing users to create and log in to their personal accounts.
+This enables them to express interest in specific events directly from the calendar modals.
+There is also a home page, contact page and a team page too!

 [![GitHub commit activity](https://img.shields.io/github/commit-activity/t/hannahro15/July24Hackathon-United-Events)](https://github.com/hannahro15/July24Hackathon-United-Events/commits/main)
 [![GitHub last commit](https://img.shields.io/github/last-commit/hannahro15/July24Hackathon-United-Events)](https://github.com/hannahro15/July24Hackathon-United-Events/commits/main)